Computable analogs of cardinal characteristics: Prediction and Rearrangement: Rearrangement

 A priori, there are a few different ways of making this happen, namely making the permuted series diverge to infinity, making the permuted series oscillate, and making the permuted series sum to a different finite sum than the original series.
 In practice, oscillation is easier to achieve than the other two, and so it only makes sense to isolate the other two possibilities, giving a few additional characteristics, where the variation requirement is stronger.

-\begin{definition}We present three additional refinements, giving slightly different characterizations: \begin{itemize} \item$\mathfrak{rr}_f$ is defined the same way as $\mathfrak{rr}$, but where the sum is required to converge to a different finite number. \item$\mathfrak{rr}_i$ is defined the same way, but the sum is required to diverge to infinity. \item$\mathfrak{rr}_{fi}$ is defined the same way, but the sum is required to either diverge to infinity or converge to a different finite number. \end{itemize}\end{definition}
+\begin{definition}We present three additional refinements, giving slightly different characterizations: \begin{itemize} \item$\mathfrak{rr}_f$ is defined the same way as $\mathfrak{rr}$, but where the sum is required to converge to a different finite number. \item$\mathfrak{rr}_i$ is defined the same way, but the sum is required to diverge to either positive or negative infinity. \item$\mathfrak{rr}_{fi}$ is defined the same way, but the sum is required to either diverge to infinity (positive or negative) or converge to a different finite number. \end{itemize}\end{definition}

 Simply by definition, one can easily see that $\mathfrak{rr}\leq\mathfrak{rr}_{fi}\leq\mathfrak{rr}_f,\mathfrak{rr}_i$.
 The authors in \cite{blass2016rearrangement} were able to show that it is consistent that $\mathfrak{rr}<\mathfrak{rr}_{fi}$, but were unable to conclusively show whether or not the latter three characteristics were separable from each other.
 Similarly, on the effective side, we have been unable to separate the finite case, the infinite case, or the case allowing either from each other, and so here we will only present the highness notions analogous to $\mathfrak{rr}$ and $\mathfrak{rr}_{fi}$ (although it should be clear what the other two would look like).